odrans/S3COM/README.md

 ```bash
 ./s3com config_default.nml
 ```
 The namelist contains information on input and output files as well as important options to run S3COM.
-Refer to the [namelist section](docs/namelist.md) for a detailed description.
+Refer to [namelist section](https://odrans.github.io/S3COM/md_docs_namelist.html) for a detailed description.

 **S3COM outputs** are 3 files containing satellite simulations, retrievals and atmospheric data.
 See the [output section](docs/outputs.md).